yangryu321/TournamentTracker/README.md

 ## Epilogue
 This is my very first project after taking a break from game development.
-The whole developing experience was not very smooth at </br>
+The whole developing experience</br>
-the begining because of the long break.
-I had to research a lot of things for .Net which I didn't have much experience with as well </br>
+was not very smooth at the begining because of the long break.
+I had to research a lot of things for .Net </br>
-as the tools and knowledge I used before.
-After working on it for a few days, it got better and better and I began to really get</br>
+which I didn't have much experience with as well as the tools and knowledge I used before.
+After working on</br>
+it for a few days, it got better and better and I began to really get interested in .Net development.
+I watched </br>
-interested in .Net development.
-I watched quite a lot of videos and followed a few youtube channels taking about .Net development. </br>
+quite a lot of videos and followed a few youtube channels taking about .Net development.
+I also started to read</br>
-I also started to read Microsoft documentaries which I found is very helpful.
+Microsoft documentaries which I found is very helpful.
 It is this project that really got me started my journey </br>
 in the .Net world until today and I'm still learning more about .Net, mainly asp.net for web dev and other tools too.